What will be in the SQA Navigation exam?

 Compass, true and gyro courses

-These are all calculation questions, with the exception of 1.
+These are all calculation questions, with the exception of a.
 So it is just knowing how to do these calculations and remembering the correct method every time.
 Practice makes perfect and we have written step-by-step instructions for all these calculations as part of the learning platform.

 So breathe a sigh of relief when you get to here – there is no great circle sailing.
 Again, you have one descriptive question, on what is a mercator chart (the charts you use on board!) and the rest are calculations.

-1. Demonstrates a knowledge of current national and international regulations and guidelines for bridge watchkeeping procedures.
+a.
+Demonstrates a knowledge of current national and international regulations and guidelines for bridge watchkeeping procedures.

 We have added a free resource on when to call the master.

+This has been tweaked from tests to operational tests for 2025.
 This will usually be what would you check and when type question.
 So think back to your watch handovers, preparing for arrival / departure and pilotage and try and visualise those checks.
 The ICS Bridge Procedures Guide will also help you with this.

-4. Calculates Compass Error by Azimuth/Amplitude.
+d.
+Calculates Compass error by Azimuth/Amplitude/Polaris.

+This is new for 2025, although it is very similar to a previous outcome.
 The examiner is looking to see that you know how to communicate with the Engine Room in routine and emergency situations.
 They are also looking to know that you know basic(!) engineering as to why you need to communicate with the Engine Room for speed reduction.

 9. Navigation in the proximity of ice